mainmatter/mainmatter.com/_posts/2021-12-05-this-week-in-os-1.md

 Bartłomiej Dudzik has been busy doing some refactoring on ember-simple-auth.

-In ESA 4.0, he refactored the services to use Ember’s DI, which makes things simpler and easier to test, successfully removed a lot of code, and simplified tests setup.
+For ESA 4.0, he refactored the internals of the addon to use Ember’s dependency injection, which makes things simpler and easier to test, successfully removed a lot of code, and simplified tests setup.